 We invite you to explore our website and experience the impact of the HBI.

-The HBI is pleased to announce that we will host Helène Aylon during the 2017 spring semester.
-This groundbreaking, Jewish, feminist artist will create an installation in the Kniznick Gallery of the Women's Studies Research Center at Brandeis University as part of the year-long celebration of HBI's founding director, Shulamit Reinharz, who will retire at the end of June.
+The HBI is hosting Helène Aylon during the 2017 spring semester.
+This groundbreaking, Jewish, feminist artist has created an installation in the Kniznick Gallery of the Women's Studies Research Center at Brandeis University as part of the year-long celebration of HBI's founding director, Shulamit Reinharz, who will retire at the end of June 2017.

 Afterword: For the Children

 Monday, March 20, 2017 - Friday, June 16, 2017

 Gallery hours: Monday - Friday, 9 a.m. to 5 p.m., Special Hours, April 29-30, 11 a.m. to 4 p.m.